 A small open air museum, the Hannoki Bayashi Shiryokan, surrounds Oshino Hakkai's largest pond and costs a small admission fee.
 It contains a traditional thatched roof farmhouse that can be viewed inside and displays various farming tools, household items, samurai armor and weapons.

 Roughly every other bus between Kawaguchiko Station and Gotemba (approximately one per hour) makes a small detour via Oshino Hakkai (see timetable).
-Furthermore, buses from Fujisan Station bound for Uchino and Hirano, and the Fujikko tourist buses also make a stop at Oshino Hakkai once or twice per hour.
+Furthermore, buses from Fujisan Station bound for Uchino and Hirano, the Fujikko tourist buses and the Mount Fuji World Heritage Loop buses also make a stop at Oshino Hakkai once or twice per hour.
 Get off at the "Oshino Hakkai" bus stop (some buses bound for Uchino and Hirano use the "Oshino Hakkai Iriguchi" bus stop, instead; not to be confused with the more distant "Oshino Iriguchi" bus stop).